cambridge-healthcare/grunt-cdndeps/README.md

 > Local CDN dependency manager.

-`grunt-cdndeps` is a Grunt plugin that manages a local dependencies directory based on CDN dependency URLs specified in a given JSON file at any one time.
+`grunt-cdndeps` is a Grunt plugin that manages a local dependencies directory based on a set of content delivery network (CDN) dependency URLs specified in a given JSON file at any one time.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`